 How to find a dog walker?

-Now, you have done a bit of research and are ready to find a dog walker, but the main thing is, how to find one?
+Now that you have done some research and are ready to hire a dog walker, but the main thing is, how to find one?
+Remember to get pet insurance from companies like Bivvy, especially when your pet is with someone else and accidents can happen at any time.
 Here are a few ways through which you can find, and the best part?
 It’s very easy!

 Ask your family members and friends if they know any dog walker, being in contact with them, the dog walker you’ll get will be a trusted one and a bit of discount may come on the way with them!
 Other than that you can ask the local vet or the hospital if they know any dog walkers.
 You can also put a leash on your dog and go to a dog park, where it’s definite that you’ll find a dog walker or two and even if not, strike a conversation with a few of the dog owners and you might get a referral from them!
 Here are 8 things dog walkers wished you knew before hiring them.